 First, try using dental floss to very gently and carefully remove the object.
 If you can't get the object out, see your dentist.
 Never use a pin or other sharp object to poke at the stuck object.
 These instruments can cut your gums or scratch your tooth surface.

-As a temporary measure, stick a piece of sugarless gum into the cavity (sugar-filled gum will cause pain) or use an over-the-counter dental cement.
+As a temporary measure, use an over-the-counter dental cement to fill the Cavity.
 See your dentist as soon as possible.

 If the crown falls off, make an appointment to see your dentist as soon as possible and bring the crown with you.
 If you can't get to the dentist right away and the tooth is causing pain, use a cotton swab to apply a little clove oil to the sensitive area (clove oil can be purchased at your local pharmacy or in the spice aisle of your grocery store).
 If possible, slip the crown back over the tooth.
 Before doing so, coat the inner surface with an over-the-counter dental cement, toothpaste, or denture adhesive, to help hold the crown in place.
 Do not use super glue!